Medium-Term Management Plan

 • Preparation for filing LF111 to authorities

-• Started selling training videos on women's health
+• Commenced sale of training videos on women's health

 • Launched new feed additives